jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 </tfoot>
 </table>

-## APIs supported for 5G Media Streaming
+## Summary of APIs supported for 5G Media Streaming

 ## Relevant specifications
 The table contains the 3GPP 5G Media Streaming APIs for Release 17 (TS 26.512) and Release 18 (TS 26.510 & TS 26.512).
 Note that the current reference implementation of the 5GMSd AF and 5GMSd AS are based on Release 17 (TS 26.510 does not exist in Release 17).
 In Release 18, the media session handling APIs were moved from TS 26.512 into TS 26.510 to generalise them to support the Real-Time media Communication (RTC) System as well as the 5G Media Streaming (5GMS) System.